middletemplelibrary/history-of-the-library/README.md

 <strong>Temporary Library</strong>
 <br /><br />
 Soon after the war, a temporary Library was built on the site where Nos.
 2 and 3 Brick Court once stood (where the car park is situated today).
 It was opened 21st November 1946 by the Queen Mother and housed around 50,000 books.

+##

+<strong>Possible Libraries</strong>
+<br /><br />
+Prior to the construction of the modern Library, there was the suggestion of a joint Library for the two Inns.
+However, both Inner and Middle decided against this and Edward Maufe was contracted to design a new Library for Middle Temple.
+ <br /><br />
+Originally, he designed a six-storey structure to be built on top of the site of the Gothic Library (which would be demolished), however it was agreed this would cost the Inn too much money.
+Maufe’s second design culminated in the Library you are standing in today.
+The temporary Library was demolished in 1958 to make way for the car park.

+##

+<strong>The Ashley Building Library</strong>
+<br /><br />
+The current Library’s construction was completed in 1958.
+Once again, the Library was opened by our then royal bencher, the Queen Mother.
+ <br /><br />
+With wartime damage to the previous building in recent memory, Edward Maufe designed the new Library to be sturdy.
+It is because of that sturdiness the Inn was able to extend to a fourth floor which opened in 2017.
+<br /><br />
+The Ashley Library, some members may notice bears some resemblance to the Library at Grays Inn.
+It is then not surprising that the architect behind both was Edward Maufe.